China-HPC/go-socker/README.md

 ### Optional

 - Slurm is not a prerequisite, but if you run socker inside a Slurm job, it will put the container under Slurm's control.
-- `libcgroup-tools` should be installed for cgroup limit set.
+- `libcgroup-tools` should be installed for cgroup limit set.

 ## Support and Bug Reports